Distracted Driving Accidents

 We offer free, no-risk consultations and can travel to meet you in your home or at the hospital if needed.
 We also provide contingency fees, meaning you do not pay any out-of-pocket expenses or upfront fees.

-If you were injured by a distracted driver, contact Parker Alexander today at (318) 625-6262 to request a free, no-obligation consultation.
+If you were injured by a distracted driver, contact Parker Alexander today at (318) 625-6262 to request a free, no-obligation consultation with our Monroe distracted driving accident lawyer.

 Learn More About Our Experienced Attorneys